 There were so many occasions when this couple hurt each other.
 They loved each other, but after interaction after interaction of learning that you can’t depend on your partner to be there for you when you need them most, you stop feeling safe with them.
 You stop trusting them.
 You’re angry and sad, and fearful that this relationship, too, will end.
 Your marriage or relationship does not have to continue or end like the “War of the Roses.”
 You can get help before it is too late.

-START COUPLES & MEDITATION THERAPY IN CHARLOTTE OR ANYWHERE IN THE STATE OF NORTH CAROLINA
+START COUPLES & MEDITATION THERAPY IN DURHAM OR ANYWHERE IN THE STATE OF NORTH CAROLINA

 It’s okay to get help.
-I am a Black Licensed Clinical Social Worker, Emotionally Focused Couple Therapist and Certified Meditation Instructor new to Charlotte, North Carolina.
+I am a Black Licensed Clinical Social Worker, Emotionally Focused Couple Therapist and Certified Meditation Instructor new to Durham, North Carolina.
 I live and breathe Black and Intercultural Love.
 Contact me today.
-You can experience new patterns of relating in online therapy that will deepen your intimate connection.
+You can experience new patterns of relating in Online Therapy that will deepen your intimate connection.
 You can have the love you want.
 I can help.

 See you next week to slow down.
 Breathe.